datawire/ambassador-docs/docs/emissary/pre-release/topics/using/mappings.md

 ### Linkerd interoperability (`add_linkerd_headers`)

 When using Linkerd, requests going to an upstream service need to include the `l5d-dst-override` header to ensure that Linkerd will route them correctly.
-Setting `add_linkerd_headers` does this automatically, based on the `service` attribute in the `AmbassadorMapping`.
+Setting `add_linkerd_headers` does this automatically, based on the `service` attribute in the `Mapping`.

-If `add_linkerd_headers` is not specified for a given `AmbassadorMapping`, the default is taken from the `ambassador`[Module](../../running/ambassador).
+If `add_linkerd_headers` is not specified for a given `Mapping`, the default is taken from the `ambassador`[Module](../../running/ambassador).
 The overall default is `false`: you must explicitly enable `add_linkerd_headers` for $productName$ to add the header for you (although you can always add it yourself with `add_request_headers`, of course).

 ### "Upgrading" to non-HTTP protocols (`allow_upgrade`)